Skip advert

 Advertisement

-Nissan Qashqai e-Power hybrid gets more efficient, powerful and eco-friendly for 2025
+New Nissan Qashqai e-Power hybrid prices released: more power for under £35k

 Advertisement - Article continues below

-According to Nissan, the engine is all-new.
-It’s still the same size as before, being a 1.5-litre turbocharged three-cylinder, but there’s now Nissan’s new ‘STARC combustion concept’ to increase thermal efficiency to 42 per cent, a larger turbocharger that results in lower revs at cruising speeds and more efficient lubricating oil to extend service intervals from 9,000 miles to 12,000 miles.
+A larger turbocharger also helps to lower revs at cruising speeds and more efficient lubricating oil extend service intervals from 9,000 miles to 12,000 miles.
 The end result of this is the Qashqai e-Power’s 54mpg average WLTP combined fuel economy has been boosted to 62mpg.
 CO2 emissions have dropped from 117g/km to 102g/km, too.

 Nissan Qashqai e-Power 2025 - dash

-The updated Nissan Qashqai e-Power will be built at the brand’s plant in Sunderland, along with the new third-generation Nissan Leaf that’s now been revealed and is due to enter production before the end of the year.
+The updated Nissan Qashqai e-power will be built at the brand’s plant in Sunderland, along with the new third-generation Nissan Leaf that’s now been revealed and is due to enter production before the end of the year.
 The next Nissan Juke, which is coming in 2026, will be built in the same plant.

-Configure your perfect Nissan Qashqai through our Find A Car service now.
+Configure your perfect Nissan Qashqai through our Buy A Car service now.
 Alternatively, check out the best deals out there on a new Nissan Qashqai from stock or top prices on used Nissan Qashqai models...

 Great leasing deals on the Nissan Qashqai and its rivals